scala/scala-lang/community/index.md

   * ask on #admin if you have questions or suggestions about the server itself
   * there are many other channels, including #spark, #scala-js, and #scala-native

+The server is covered by the [Scala Code of Conduct](../conduct.html).

 Scala-oriented Discord servers operated by the community include:

 * **[Scalameta](https://discord.gg/RFpSVth)**: Scalameta-based tooling: Metals, Scalameta, Scalafix, Scalafmt, and Mdoc